ecohen1125/ecohen1125.github.io/index.md

 This is the footer that is on every page.
 It has my name, ways to contact me, and my social media.
 ![image](https://user-images.githubusercontent.com/77858375/167947870-9c28beb5-c209-4cba-9732-5e563ff7db56.png)

 This is the table that is in the Roster page.
-It is a sortable that sorts the column based on which heading you click.
+It sorts the column based on which heading you click.
 An arrow will appear showing which direction it is currently being sorted.
 ![image](https://user-images.githubusercontent.com/77858375/167948026-ec158361-3fe2-4f1d-934a-7f8b46f0b04a.png)

 This is the Schedule page.
 When either Home Games or Away Games is clicked, it will display only them.
 When it is pressed a second time, all games are shown.